microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyAuthorizationPolicy.md

   - `[AllowUserConsentForRiskyApps <Boolean?>]`: Indicates whether user consent for risky apps is allowed.
 Default value is false.
 We recommend that you keep the value set to false.
   - `[AllowedToSignUpEmailBasedSubscriptions <Boolean?>]`: Indicates whether users can sign up for email based subscriptions.
   - `[AllowedToUseSspr <Boolean?>]`: Indicates whether the Admin Self-Serve Password Reset feature is enabled on the tenant.
   - `[BlockMsolPowerShell <Boolean?>]`: To disable the use of the MSOnline PowerShell module set this property to true.
 This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
-This doesn't affect Azure AD Connect or Microsoft Graph.
+This doesn't affect Microsoft Entra Connect or Microsoft Graph.
   - `[DefaultUserRoleOverrides <IMicrosoftGraphDefaultUserRoleOverride[]>]`:
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[IsDefault <Boolean?>]`: